Denmark women's national rugby union team

-The Denmark women's national rugby union team are a national sporting side of Denmark, representing them at rugby union.
+The Denmark women's national rugby union team is a national sporting side of Denmark, representing them at rugby union.
 The side played their first test match in 2003 against the Netherlands.

 History

 Denmark made their test debut against the Netherlands on 8 May 2003 in Amsterdam, the Dutch routed them 113–0.
 So far, Denmark has only played five international games and participated in just two regional tournaments — the 2003 and 2004 FIRA Women's Championships.

 On 2 November 2024, Denmark played a non-international against Norway in Oslo.
 The last time both teams played each other was 20 years ago in Toulouse, France.

+Denmark played Latvia to a 15–15 draw in Riga, Latvia.
+It was their first international match in 20 years.